galexla/news_bot/readme.md

 # News bot

 ## Prerequisites
-Before running the bot, you need to have a `data` and a `logs` folder in the root of your project with write access to it.
+Before running the bot, you need to have:
+* A `data` and a `logs` folder in the root of your project with write access to it.
 Redis and PostgreSQL data and logs are kept there.
+* You will also need to subscribe to a summarization API: https://text-analysis12.p.rapidapi.com/summarize-text/api/v1.1
+* And to a news API: https://worldnewsapi.com/

 ## Configuration
+Rename `.env.example` to `.env` and provide:
+* `BOT_TOKEN` - your Telegram bot token,
+* `RAPID_API_KEY` - RapidAPI key,
+* `NEWS_API_KEY` - WorldNews API key,
+* `REDIS_PASSWORD` - password for Redis
-Rename `.env.example` to `.env` and provide your Telegram bot token, RapidAPI key, and password for Redis and PostgreSQL.
-You can also edit other values in this file.
+* `POSTGRES_PASSWORD` - password for PostgreSQL.

+You can also edit other values in `.env` file.

 ## Running bot
 `docker compose up`